drug-design/course/docs/chapters/molecular-similarity.md

 #### Pharmacophore Similarity
 *[Pharmacophore]: Specific 3D arrangement of chemical groups common to active molecules and essential to their biological activities.

-The pharmacophore is the three-dimensional (spatial) arrangement of ligand features responsible for ligand-target interactions.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/pharmacophore-similarity-00b48d6f'><i class='fa fa-play' aria-hidden='true'></i></button>The pharmacophore is the three-dimensional (spatial) arrangement of ligand features responsible for ligand-target interactions.
 Comparing molecules in terms of their pharmacophore pattern focuses on considering only the essential parts of these molecules.
 In the example below the pharmacophore consists of a fluoro-phenyl, an amino group and a carboxyl moiety.
 *[pharmacophore]: Specific 3D arrangement of chemical groups common to active molecules and essential to their biological activities.
 *[moiety]: Fragments, functional groups or portions of chemical compounds.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.